Travel-Nation-SSD-team/SSD_Backend/README.md

 mysql> INSERT INTO roles(name) VALUES('ROLE_ADMIN');
 ```
 ## Setting up an Admin account
 Users must be created from the client.
-Connect to the API from the VueJS Nuxt application register a new user.
+Connect to the API from the React application register a new user.
 Default user role is set to `ROLE_USER`
 #### Altering user role.
 ```bash